 Yes.
 Make sure you download the ".dict" version of the file.
 Then:

 Years back when Jeff started his list, he subscribed to Cruciverb.
-They have a proprietary list that cannot be shared, so we've been very careful to strip out everything that's specific to Cruciverb.
+They have a proprietary list that cannot be shared, so we've been very careful to strip out everything specific to Cruciverb.

 First, you need to have an Angel-level account.
 That costs $50 and gives you access to the XWord Info Word List.